 Chicago Temple Building One of Many 1920s Towers

 Another tower that took advantage of the “unoccupied structure” is the Chicago Temple Building, with its hollow steeple so brilliantly illuminated in this vintage postcard.
+We delve into that tower’s surprising history on the Loop Interior Architecture Walking Tour.

 In 1923, the city altered zoning laws to allow towers with occupants.
 This eventually led into the “setback” zoning of 1926, which warrants a post of its own in the future.
 (If you’ve come on our Historic Bar Tour then you already know a bit about this).